dewi-alliance/hotspot-manufacturers/naminic.md

 * The community is concerned about devices that can be easily hacked, specifically by copying their swarm_key files.
 Applications should include plan for how the devices will be secured.
 * The approved security element is an ECC608.
 If you would like to use an alternative security element your HIP19 will require additional review, please email Dewi (christina@dewi.org).
 * Are you using an ECC608.
 Yes or no?
 Yes We will use ECC chip to store the swarm_keys.
 * Encrypted/locked-down firmware.
 Yes or no?
+No
 * Encrypted storage of the miner swarm_key, either via disk encryption or hardware measures.
 Yes or No?
+Yes, via the ECC608
 * Encrypted buses, potting and other anti-tampering measures.
 Yes or No?
+No
 * Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail) Yes or No?
+No

 ## Hardware Information (required).
 Please provide detailed hardware designs, including relevant parts.
 Evidence of a functioning prototype - photos, videos.
 Renderings are OK but physical prototypes are much, much better.